 Consulting an estate agent is an excellent way to correctly price your house and to ensure a speedy sale.
 While you wouldn’t want to leave all the decisions to someone else, estate agents are trained professionals and are the most up to date source of information when it comes to the current house pricing market.

 Consulting the Market Trends Price Comparison calculator, is an excellent way of discovering the value of your house in relation to those in your area.
-There are also plenty of alternative online outlets for you to generate a rough guide on how to price your house, such as Nationwide, who offer a house price calculator service.
 Going to an estate agent with a figure already in mind and armed with knowledge of your own will allow you as the seller to have a firmer control over proceedings.